MMTDigital/docs/generate-project.md

 Everybody likes new and exciting tech to play with!
 So, when creating a project with `generate-project` we've ensured that you be able to have all the latest updates and fixes we'll be constantly applying to `@mmtdigital/mmt-webpack.

 Fear not!
-We'll be sticking to NPM's docs about semantic versioning, so any breaking changing will not be automatically included into your project.
+We'll be sticking to NPM's docs about semantic versioning, so any breaking changing will not be automatically included into your project and be issued as a new major version for your to upgrade when suitable.

 Including a reference like `"@mmtdigital/mmt-webpack": "^0.1.0"` in your package.json will allow your project to receive